-Also the fact that upgrading a Mac to meet the requirements of a graphically-demanding modern game is pretty much a no-no, makes Macs the least future proof option for gamers (who often like to be able to tinkle with their computers to build the ideal machine for their purpose).
+It’s something of a running joke among Windows users that Macs are rubbish for gaming.
+Traditionally the Mac hasn’t been considered a great choice for gaming.
+There are Macs that can play games well, but they are generally much more expensive than the equivalent PC.
+Also the fact that upgrading a Mac to meet the requirements of a graphically-demanding modern game is pretty much a no-no makes Macs the least future proof option for gamers (who often like to be able to tinkle with their computers to build the ideal machine for their purpose).

-*We say eventually because the problem, as you will see if you read on, is there isn’t the wealth of games available for the Mac – let alone the M1 Chip – right now.
+What this means is it is no longer the case that Apple’s Macs are no good for games.
+The main problem, as you will see if you read on, is there isn’t the wealth of games available for the Mac – let alone the M-series Chip – right now.

 The state of gaming on the Mac